timcsy/Temperament/README.md

 - Center Note: The note as the origin (Default is A4=69, you can also use C4=60).
 - Center Frequency: The frequency of the center note (Default is A4=440Hz, you can alse use C4=261.626, or see the reference: http://www.inspiredacoustics.com/en/MIDI_note_numbers_and_center_frequencies).
 - Overtune1&2: The two overtune you want to use as the standard.
-- Precision: The precision of the continous fraction number when calculating note numbers.
+- Precision: The precision of the continued fraction number when calculating note numbers.
 - Temperament: The number of notes you want to devide between the interval of the two overtune.
 It can be calculated, or you can set it up manually.

 Developing